shakes76/PatternAnalysis-2024/recognition/48007506_ADNI_Vision_Transformer/README.md

 Before the training data was loaded into the model, augmentation layers including `RandomResizedCrop`, `RandomHorizontalFlip`, `RandomRotation` and `Normalize` were applied.
 This augmentation process contributed to minimising overfitting when training the model on the relatively small dataset.
 For reproducibility of augmentation results, a seed was also set.

 ## GFNet Implementation/Results
-While similar to the original GFNet concept, the constructed model differs in its integration of a pretrained ResNet backbone and a Feed Forward Network (FNN) design with normalization and dropout layers.

-The original GFNet architecture incorporates Patch Embedding as its first layer, whereby dividing input images into smaller non-overlapping patches, images can be passed into a transformer encoder and processed as a sequence of tokens.
-Instead of utilising a Patch Embedding layer, the provided implementation begins with a pretrained ResNet-18 (`resnet-18`) backbone that serves as a feature extractor, extracting hierarchical feature maps from the input image using convolutional layers.
-These high-level feature maps can then be used to represent complex patterns within the image.
-Due to the flexibility that comes with convolutional networks, the Patch Embedding layer was substituted with a ResNet-18 backbone.
+The GFNet architecture incorporates Patch Embedding (`PatchEmbed`) as its first layer, whereby dividing input images into smaller non-overlapping patches, images can be passed into a transformer encoder and processed as a sequence of tokens.

-Similar to the original architecture, the extracted feature maps are then processed by a Global Filter Layer (`GlobalFilterLayer`), which applies a learnable filter in the frequency domain using Fast Fourier Transform (FFT).
+The embedded patches are then processed by a Global Filter Layer (`GlobalFilterLayer`), which applies a learnable filter in the frequency domain using Fast Fourier Transform (FFT).
 This allows the model to efficiently capture global image patterns by performing element-wise multiplication between the FFT of the input and the FFT of the learnable filter, followed by an inverse FFT to return the filtered features back to the spatial domain.

 The next step involves a Feed Forward Network (FFN), which is a combination of Layer Normalization (`LayerNorm`) and a Multi-Layer Perceptron (`MLP`).
-The FFN further processes the flattened feature maps by transforming them through linear layers (`Linear`), batch normalisation (`BatchNorm1d`), and GELU activation functions (`GELU`), introducing non-linearity and regularisation through dropout layers (`Dropout`).
-After passing through the MLP, the features are reshaped and reduced in dimensionality using Global Average Pooling (`AdaptiveAvgPool2d`), which condenses the spatial information from the feature maps into a smaller representation.
+The FFN further processes the flattened feature maps by transforming them through linear layers (`Linear`) and GELU activation functions (`GELU`), introducing non-linearity and regularisation through dropout layers (`Dropout`).
+After passing through the MLP, the features are reshaped and reduced in dimensionality using Global Average Pooling (`mean(1)`), which performs an average global pooling operation and computes the mean across the patch dimension.

 Finally, the pooled features are passed to a classifier layer (`Linear`) that maps the features to the target class probabilities.